processing/p5.js/developer_docs/README.md

 ```

 # Development Process

-Shell commands should be typed into your terminal, without including the `$` prompt.

 1. Install [node.js](http://nodejs.org/), which also automatically installs the [npm](https://www.npmjs.org) package manager.
 2. [Fork](https://help.github.com/articles/fork-a-repo) the [p5.js repository](https://github.com/processing/p5.js) into your own GitHub account.